 NEGATIVE AMORTIZATION – Sometimes known as neg-am is a loan where the borrower makes a minimum payment.
 The minimum payment may not cover all of the interest that would usually be due at the current interest rate.
 The result is the unpaid interest gets added to the balance of the loan.
 This creates negative amortization on the loan.
 I do not recommend this kind of loan to anyone!

 NOTE – Also known as Mortgage Note.
 It is a legal document that obligates a borrower to repay a mortgage loan at a stated interest rate during a specified period of time.

 NOTE RATE – This is the stated interest rate on a mortgage note.

-NOTICE OF DEFAULT – Is a formal written notice is a notification given to a borrower stating that he or she has not made their payments by the predetermined deadline, or is otherwise in default on the mortgage contract.
+NOTICE OF DEFAULT – A formal written notice is a notification given to a borrower stating that he or she has not made their payments by the predetermined deadline, or is otherwise in default on the mortgage contract.

-ORIGINATION FEE – Is a mortgage term that refers to the amount of money a lender or mortgage broker will charge a borrower to do the loan.
+ORIGINATION FEE – This is a mortgage term that refers to the amount of money a lender or mortgage broker will charge a borrower to do the loan.

 OWNER FINANCING – The current property owner will provide some or all of the financing to the new buyer.

 OWNER’S POLICY – A policy of title insurance usually purchased by the seller that insures the new buyer of real estate against loss caused by defects in, liens against, or unmarketability of the owner’s title.